kliment-olechnovic/ftdmp/README.md

         --scoring-full-top        number     number of top complexes to keep after full scoring stage, default is 1000 --scoring-full-top-slow   number     number of top complexes to keep before slow full scoring stage, default is 9999999
-        --scoring-rank-names      string  *  rank names to use, or name of a standard set of rank names --scoring-ranks-top       number     number of top complexes to consider for each ranking, default is 100 --scoring-jury-slices     string     slice sizes sequence definition for ranks jury scoring, default is '5 20' --scoring-jury-cluster    number     clustering threshold for ranks jury scoring, default is 0.9 --scoring-jury-maxs       number     number of max values to use for ranks jury scoring, default is 1 --redundancy-threshold    number     minimal ordered redundancy value to accept, default is 0.9 --build-complexes         number     number of top complexes to build, default is 0 --multiply-chains         string     options to multiply chains, default is '' --relax-complexes         string     options to relax complexes, default is '' --only-dock-and-score     string     flag to only dock, score and quit after scoring, default is 'false' --diversify               number     step of CAD-score to diversify scoring results and exit, default is '' --plot-jury-scores        string     flag to output plot of jury scores, default is 'false'
+        --scoring-rank-names      string  *  rank names to use, or name of a standard set of rank names --scoring-rank-names-x    string     extra rank names to use, default is 'all_plugin' to use plugin output columns (if any)
+        --scoring-ranks-top       number     number of top complexes to consider for each ranking, default is 100 --scoring-jury-slices     string     slice sizes sequence definition for ranks jury scoring, default is '5 20' --scoring-jury-cluster    number     clustering threshold for ranks jury scoring, default is 0.9 --scoring-jury-maxs       number     number of max values to use for ranks jury scoring, default is 1 --redundancy-threshold    number     minimal ordered redundancy value to accept, default is 0.9 --plugin-scoring-script   string     path to executable script that outputs a table of scores for a PDB structure --build-complexes         number     number of top complexes to build, default is 0 --multiply-chains         string     options to multiply chains, default is '' --relax-complexes         string     options to relax complexes, default is '' --all-ranks-for-relaxed   string     flag to use both scoring ranks of both raw and relaxed structures, default is 'true'
+        --only-dock-and-score     string     flag to only dock, score and quit after scoring, default is 'false' --diversify               number     step of CAD-score to diversify scoring results and exit, default is '' --plot-jury-scores        string     flag to output plot of jury scores, default is 'false'